ai2cm/fv3net/workflows/argo/README.md

     kubectl apply -k <this directory>

-This can be done from an external location (e.g. vcm-workflow-control)
+This can be done from an external location (e.g. vcm-workflow-control).
 To run an installed workflowtemplate, use  the `--from` flag.
 For example,

     argo submit --from workflowtemplate/<templatename> ...